jclark/rpi-cm4-ptp-guide/hardware.md

 * an 8-pin connector with 2 rows of 4 pins with a 2.0mm pitch
 * 4 mounting holes in the PCB with a spacing of 26x60.5mm and a diameter of 3.1mm

-We therefore need
+This needs two cables to connect it:

 * a cable that plugs into the antenna connector on the board and attaches to the antenna hold in the case: this needs a SMB female (plug) to SMA female bulkhead pigtail; ideal length is about 15cm; and straight works better than right-angled
 * a cable to connect from the pins on the board to the pins on the IO board: you can buy a 20cm cable consisting of a strip of 40 wires, with one end having 2.54mm Dupont 1-pin female connectors and the other end having 2.0mm 2-pin female Dupont connectors [AliExpress](https://www.aliexpress.com/item/32872192805.html), [AdaFruit](https://www.adafruit.com/product/1919), [eBay](https://www.ebay.com/itm/253963096627)

+We also need to mount the board within the case.
+This can be done by using the holes in the board to the inside top of the case.
+It fits best over the area next to the GPIO header, which is designed to be used for a Raspbery Pi Hat, facing down, with the antenna connector facing inwards.
+To do this we need 4 PCB mounts suitable for M3 holes.
+There are two kinds available:

+* nylon PCB standoff with an adhesive base and a post that pushes through the PCB hole
+* a metal stand with a magnetic base and a post threaded to accept an M3 screw; you can find these on AliExpress by searching for "M3 magnetic screw" (they seem to be mostly designed for used with LED light fittings)

+I like the metal ones better.
+They attach very firmly and can be easily removed when needed.

-* PCB supports attaching to the top of the case.
-We need 4 supports designed for M3 holes.
-The easiest solution I have found is to use magnetic supports.
-These are metal columns with a round base containing a magnet and with a thread for an M3 screw at the columm.
-They are available in a variety of heights.
-I am currently using 12mm high supports that I purchased [here](https://th.cytron.io/p-m3-pcb-stand-with-magnet-female-13x12mm); these are a bit of a tight fit and work OK with the official IO board and Waveshare case (which has extra space on the side).
-With shorter supports, I think it would work well with the other cases.
-On AliExpress you can find them by searching for "M3 magnetic screw for LED" e.g. [8mm high](https://www.aliexpress.com/item/32858048503.html).
+Both kinds are available in a range of heights.
+A height of around 5mm is ideal.
+I am currently using magnetic ones that are 12mm high, which I purchased [here](https://th.cytron.io/p-m3-pcb-stand-with-magnet-female-13x12mm).
+These do work with the official IO board and Waveshare case (which has extra space on the left side) but are a tight fit.
+Shorter supports woulf work better, and would work the other cases.
+I have some [shorter ones](https://www.aliexpress.com/item/32858048503.html) on order.
+One can also get magnets with a countersunk M3 hole, which could then be used with a normal M3 spacer and screw.